Adult Services Program

 Student Success Center Coordinator

 Student Services Specialists are available on each campus to assist students who need help in dealing with personal difficulties.
-Short-term counseling and referral services may be provided to currently enrolled students.
-Counseling services are free to all students.
+Referral services may be provided to currently enrolled students.

 Counseling assistance and information concerning substance abuse and its treatment may be obtained from student services personnel at each of the college’s campuses.
 Services are also available from the following agencies: